facebookincubator/velox/velox/docs/develop/types.rst

 TIMESTAMP type is used to represent a specific point in time.
 A TIMESTAMP is defined as the sum of seconds and nanoseconds since UNIX epoch.
-`struct Timestamp` uses a 64-bit integers to store seconds and a 64-bit unsigned integer to store nanoseconds.
-Nanoseconds in Timestamp is used to represent the high-precision part of Timestamp less than 1 second, so the value range of nanoseconds is [0, 10^9).
+`struct Timestamp` contains one 64-bit signed integer for seconds and another 64-bit unsigned integer for nanoseconds.
+Nanoseconds represent the high-precision part of the timestamp, which is less than 1 second.
+Valid range of nanoseconds is [0, 10^9).
-For example, `Timestamp(0, 0)` represents `1970-01-01 00:00:00` and
+Timestamps before the epoch are specified using negative values for the seconds.
+Examples:
+* Timestamp(0, 0) represents 1970-01-01T00:00:00 (epoch).
-`Timestamp(10*24*60*60 + 125, 0)` represents `1970-01-11 00:02:05`.
+* Timestamp(10*24*60*60 + 125, 0) represents 1970-01-11T00:02:05 (10 days 125 seconds after epoch).
-The seconds in Timestamp can be a negative value, which is used to represent a time point that is less than UNIX epoch.
-For example, `Timestamp(-(10*24*60*60 + 125), 0)` represents `1969-12-21 23:57:55`.
+* Timestamp(-10*24*60*60 - 125, 0) represents 1969-12-21T23:57:55 (10 days 125 seconds before epoch).

 Logical Types
 ~~~~~~~~~~~~~